oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

 ![RMAN backup datafiles](./images/roll-forward-ls-target.png " ")

-The first directory belongs to the restore executed in the prepare phase, the second one to the incremental backup from the roll forward phase.
+The first directory belongs to the restore executed in the prepare phase, and the second one to the incremental backup from the roll forward phase.

 You may now *proceed to the next lab*.